UncleCShark/Cmaketopia/Docs/BuildSystem.md

 - [ninja.exe](https://ninja-build.org/) is a small build system with a focus on speed.

 ## Get our feet wet

+On the whole while working with cmake we mainly perform a simple workflow:

+- generate a project buildsystem
+- build a project.

+During the generation stage the scripts for the native build tools are created.
+Next Cmake invokes the native build tools which uses scripts previously generated to build a project.

 ### Simple executable project - HelloWorld